Vitalis5501/TERRA/README.md

 error: resource mapping not found for name: "ibmblockcsis.csi.ibm.com" namespace: "" from "ibm-block-csi-operator.yaml": no matches for kind "CustomResourceDefinition" in version "apiextensions.k8s.io/v1beta1" ensure CRDs are installed first

+error: resource mapping not found for name: "ibm-block-csi" namespace: "ibm-block-csi" from "csi.ibm.com_v1_ibmblockcsi_cr.yaml": no matches for kind "IBMBlockCSI" in version "csi.ibm.com/v1" ensure CRDs are installed first

 ## Overview

 This Terraform module creates Azure consumption budgets at the subscription levels.